Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-If the JSON data contains nested JSON fields, you need to specify the root node of the imported JSON.
+If the JSON data contains nested JSON fields, you must specify the root node of the JSON to import.
 The default value is "".

-For example, with the following data, if you want to import the data in the comment column into the table:
+For the following data, the goal is to import the data inside the comment column into the table:

 [